heavymanners/heavymanners.github.io/content/about.md

 I also dabble in creating art, making music, and writing.
 I am tattoo collector.
 I love dogs.
 I love music and art and reading.
 I enjoy hiking and trying new restaurants or visiting old favorites.
 I like laughing with my friends.

 Life isn't just for surviving.
 It's for joy and meaning and fulfillment.
 Not just bread, but roses too.

-I am a socialist and an atheist but have found plenty of common ground with people of other worldviews.
-However, I am completely intolerant of racism and all forms of gender- or sex-based bigotry.